peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

  or the exponent may have changed from the original.
 ### FlagSubnormal
     public static final int FlagSubnormal
-Signals that the result&#x27;s exponent, before rounding, is lower than the lowest exponent allowed.
+Signals that the result's exponent, before rounding, is lower than the lowest exponent allowed.
 ### FlagUnderflow
     public static final int FlagUnderflow
-Signals that the result&#x27;s exponent, before rounding, is lower than the lowest exponent allowed, and the result was rounded to a different mathematical value, but as close as possible to the original.
+Signals that the result's exponent, before rounding, is lower than the lowest exponent allowed, and the result was rounded to a different mathematical value, but as close as possible to the original.
 ### Basic